yasinkuyu/keyword-monitor/README.md

 4. Monitor the position of your website for the added keywords
 5. Generate reports to analyze the performance over time

+## Demo Data

+    php artisan migrate:rollback && php artisan migrate && php artisan db:seed

+Demo data usage instructions:

+1. You can restore, recreate, and add demo data to the database by running the above command.
+2. These commands will delete all existing data in your database.
+So use them carefully.
+3. Demo data can be used to test certain features of your application.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.